 Editor Keri Losavio has been a professional editor and writer in the medical and financial fields for 20 years and joined the Wiley team in February 2014.
 She has written for and edited magazines, newsletters, textbooks, personal memoirs, dissertations and more.

-Paul A. Monach, MD, PhD, is chief of the Rheumatology Section of the VA Boston Healthcare System and an associate professor in the Section of Rheumatology of the Boston University School of Medicine.
+Paul A. Monach, MD, PhD, is a rheumatologist at Brigham and Women’s Hospital and the VA Boston Healthcare System, where he is the section chief.
 He specializes in clinical care and clinical research in vasculitis.
 His research interests in vasculitis include clinical trials, biomarker discovery and genetics, through membership in international consortia.
+At the VA, his current research is in pain management.

 Victoria Ruffing, RN-BC, is the director of patient education at the Johns Hopkins Arthritis Center and adjunct faculty at the Johns Hopkins School of Nursing.
 She has been a member of the ARHP since 2000.
 She was a founder of the Rheumatology Nurses Society and served as a past president.
 She was an editor of the Core Curriculum for Rheumatology Nursing (2015) and section and chapter editor for the Lippincott Manual of Nursing Practice (2014, 2018).
 Ms. Ruffing’s patient education ranges from self-injection techniques to biologic safety.